psycopg/psycopg2/doc/src/usage.rst

 commands executed will be immediately committed and no rollback is possible.
-A few commands (e.g. :sql:`CREATE DATABASE`, :sql:`VACUUM`...) require to be run outside any transaction: in order to be able to run these commands from Psycopg, the session must be in autocommit mode: you can use the `~connection.autocommit` property (`~connection.set_isolation_level()` in older versions).
+A few commands (e.g. :sql:`CREATE DATABASE`, :sql:`VACUUM`...) require to be run outside any transaction: in order to be able to run these commands from Psycopg, the connection must be in autocommit mode: you can use the `~connection.autocommit` property (`~connection.set_isolation_level()` in older versions).